Raising Ducks for Eggs

 Ever thought about raising ducks for eggs?
 Why raise ducks instead of—or, in addition to—chickens?
 Here are some important things to consider.

-Ducks or Chickens?
+Should You Raise Ducks or Chickens?

 Why ducks instead of chickens?
-For starters, ducks are easy to raise even in a small backyard.
+For starters, ducks are easy to raise, even in a small backyard.
 They are extremely social, so consider raising at least three (but preferably five or six) together.
 In terms of male versus female ducks, good flock makeups include three females (and no males) or a male with four or five females.
 You don’t need a male duck (called a drake) for the females to lay eggs, but they won’t ever hatch into ducklings without a drake around.

 Also, ducks tend to be better year-round layers than chickens, continuing their egg production right through the winter without any added light.
-Several breeds of ducks, including Khaki Campbell, Welsh Harlequin, and Silver Appleyard, will often outlay all but the most prolific chickens breeds.
+Several breeds of ducks, including Khaki Campbell, Welsh Harlequin, and Silver Appleyard, will often outlay all but the most prolific chicken breeds.

 What Are Duck Eggs Like?

-About 30% larger than medium chicken eggs, duck eggs can be eaten scrambled, fried, or over easy.
-Highly prized by some pastry chefs due to their higher fat content, duck eggs do contain more cholesterol and calories than chicken eggs, but also taste a bit richer and more “eggy.”
+About 30% larger than medium chicken eggs, duck eggs can be eaten scrambled, fried, or overeasy.
+Highly prized by some pastry chefs due to their higher fat content, duck eggs do contain more cholesterol and calories than chicken eggs but also taste a bit richer and more “eggy.”
 They also contain more vitamins than chicken eggs, as well as more protein, Omega-3, and iron.

 Note that some folks may be allergic to duck eggs.
 For this reason, it’s a good idea to try duck eggs before investing in your own flock!